 Although the anatomy of the hand is complex and the pathologic conditions encountered are diverse, many of the disease processes are localized, and in many situations, the clinical question is specific and limited.
 Because of this, ultrasound has always been an attractive imaging modality for the evaluation of hand problems.

 Specific situations in which ultrasound offers definite benefits include evaluation of tendon inflammation and rupture, evaluation of palpable masses or suspected occult masses, and evaluation of suspected foreign bodies.

-Hand and wrist injuries are also common in athletes and can affect articular structures (ligaments, joint surfaces etc), periarticular tendons, muscles and nerves.
+Hand injuries are also common in athletes and can affect articular structures (ligaments, joint surfaces etc), periarticular tendons, muscles and nerves.
 These injuries can be acute or chronic.
 Acute injuries follow sudden traumatic events such as falls or joint sprains.
 Chronic lesions can be the result of local repetitive microtrauma or the sequelae of an acute injury.

 What is the purpose of this scan?

 The purpose of this hand ultrasound scan is to evaluate your hand anatomy:

 - Palmar fascia

 Reasons for having a hand scan include: